MicrosoftDocs/dynamics-365-supply-chain-insights/articles/company-profile.md

 ## Public and private company profiles

-To make your profile discoverable by other partners users, set the **Profile visibility** field on the **Basic information** tab to **Public**.
-If your profile is public, other users can discover it on the **Partners \> Find Partners** tab, and they can connect with you to collaborate and derive data insights.
-If you choose to set this field to public, all information in the **Company details** section of the **Basic Information** tab of your company profile is shown to all participants in Supply Chain Insights.
+To make your profile discoverable by your partners' users, set the **Profile visibility** field on the **Basic information** tab to **Public**.
+If your profile is public, users can find it on the **Partners \> Find Partners** tab, and they can connect with you to collaborate and derive data insights.
+If you set the **Profile visibility** field to **Public**, all information in the **Company details** section of the **Basic Information** tab of your company profile is shown to all participants in Supply Chain Insights.

-If the **Profile visibility** field is set to **Private**, unconnected partners can't discover your profile and can't connect via the list of companies on the **Partners  \> Find Partners** tab.
-The only way other users can initiate a connection with you is if they manually send an connection request to your email.
-Once you have connected with a partner, the **Company details** section of the **Basic Information** tab of your company profile will be visible to that connected partner.
+If the **Profile visibility** field is set to **Private**, unconnected partners can't discover your profile and can't connect with you on the **Partners  \> Find Partners** tab.
+Users can only initiate a connection with you if they manually send a connection request by email.
+Once you connect with a partner, the **Company details** section of your company profile will be visible to that partner.

 ## Additional resources